MicrosoftDocs/customer-insights/ci-docs/audience-insights/connections.md

 ## Remove a connection

-If the connection you are removing is used by exports, you first need to disconnect or remove these exports.
-The remove dialog will guide you to these exports.
+If the connection you are removing is used by enrichments or exports, you first need to disconnect or remove these.
+The remove dialog will guide you to the relevant enrichments or exports.
-Disconnected exports become inactive.
-You re-activate them by adding another connection to them on the [Exports](export-destinations.md) page.
+Disconnected enrichments and exports become inactive.
+You re-activate them by adding another connection to them on the [Enrichments](enrichment-hub.md) or [Exports](export-destinations.md) page.

 1. Select the vertical ellipsis for the connection you want to edit.

 1. Select **Remove** from the dropdown menu.
 A confirmation dialog will appear.

-   1. If there are exports using this connection you will see a corresponding message.
-Activate the button on the message to see these exports in the **Exports** page.
+   1. If there are enrichments or exports using this connection you will see a corresponding message.
+Click the button on the message to see the relevant exports in the **Exports** page or enrichments in the **Enrichments** page.
-   1. The Exports page will be filtered for the connection you tried to remove.
-You can choose to either remove or disconnect these exports to be able to remove the connection.
+   1. The page will be filtered for the connection you tried to remove.
-   1. To disconnect any export administrators have access to the **Disconnect** action.
+   1. **Exports:** You can choose to either remove or disconnect the exports to be able to remove the connection.
+To disconnect any export, administrators have access to the **Disconnect** action.
 This action is available for individual and multiple selected exports.
+By disconnection you keep the export config, but it won't be run until another connection is added to it.
-   1. By disconnection you keep the export config, but it won't be run until another connection is added to it.
+   1. **Enrichments:** You can choose to either remove or deactivate the enrichments to be able to remove the connection.
-   1. Once no export is using this connection navigate to **Connections** page and activate **Remove** again.
+   4. Once the connection has no more dependencies you can navigate to **Connections** page and activate **Remove** again.

 1. In the dialog window review the list of affected elements.
 To confirm the deletion select **Remove**.